 - 1998 - Music Has the Right to Children

 - 2000 - In a Beautiful Place Out in the Country EP

 - 2005 - The Campfire Headphase

 - An Aesop: "One Very Important Thought."

 - Arc Number: 70.
 "Sixtyten" is based on how "70" is said in French.
-Geogaddi features a song called "The Smallest Weird Number," which happens to be 70.
-Before being signed to Warp, they were on their own independent label called Music70, which is still co-credited as the label on BOC albums.
+Geogaddi features a song called "The Smallest Weird Number," which happens to be 70 (the song is also exactly 70 seconds long).
+Before being signed to Warp, they were on their own independent label called Music70, which is still co-credited as the label on BoC albums.

 - Author Appeal: Mike and Marcus are very interested in subliminal messaging, numbers, and cults.
 Expect references to these, especially on Geogaddi.